Fortune (Plymouth Colony ship): Preparing for the voyage

-Fortune arrival in the New World
+Arrival in the New World

-Although the Fortune arrived in the Cape Cod area on 9 November 1621, the ship strangely remained at the tip of the Cape for some time which caused the natives to be alarmed, thinking it might be a hostile French vessel.
-Upon hearing reports of this strange vessel, Governor Bradford had Myles Standish arm his militia and load the cannon on Burial Hill in case of an attack by the French.
-It took the ship several weeks to find Plymouth and when the Fortune at last finally entered Plymouth Bay, she was seen to be a friendly English ship and the settlers were delighted and much relieved.
-But during the transit from Cape Cod to Plymouth the passengers were shocked by the barren and bleak shoreline, much as the Mayflower passengers had been.
-The Fortune passengers found it hard to believe that anything could exist in such a forbidding land.
-Per Bradford, "..and ther saw nothing but a naked and barren place.."
-And when they saw the depressing conditions within the colony being experienced by the settlers, they became quite panicked.
-The passengers were so disheartened and had such misgivings about this place they even advised the ship's master they wanted to re-embark and leave if the colony did not meet their expectations, but were talked out of such action by the master and ship's crew although they were promised that if need be, they would be taken down the coast to Virginia.

-The primary reason for problems at their arrival was the unexpected nature of it and severe lack of food.
-As Bradford recorded, "..So they were landed; but there was not as much as biscuit-cake or any other victialls for them neither had they any beding, but some sorry things they had in their cabins, nor pot, nor pan, to dress meate in; nor over many cloathes,…" The colony government was not pleased that Weston had unexpectedly sent over new settlers, and without provisions or other goods to support them.
+The primary reason for problems at their arrival was the unexpected nature of it and the severe lack of food.
+As Bradford recorded, "...So they were landed, but there was not as much as biscuit-cake or any other victuals for them neither had they any bedding, but some sorry things they had in their cabins, nor pot, nor pan, to dress meat in; nor over many clothes,…" The colony government was not pleased that Weston had unexpectedly sent over new settlers, and without provisions or other goods to support them.
 But the labor that had come on the Fortune was welcome, being many young men.
 Per Bradford, the arrivals were "lusty young men, and many of them wild enough."